HiAS7/The-Sauce-Book-Online/_classes/Cleric.md

 At 1st level, you gain the ability to manipulate the line between life and death.
-When you would normally roll one or more dice to restore hit points with a spell to a creature at 0 hit points, you instead use the highest number possible for each die.\
+When you would normally roll one or more dice to restore hit points with a spell to a creature at 0 hit points, you instead use the highest number possible for each die.<br/>
 In addition, you learn the spare the dying cantrip, which doesn’t count against the number of cleric cantrips you know.
 For you, it has a range of 30 feet, and you can cast it as a bonus action.